Real Name | Rodney Strickland |

 - Wondering what Rod Strickland's full name is?
 Rod Strickland's full name is Rodney Strickland

-- Rod Strickland is a(n) Retired Professional Basketball Player (Point Guard), assistant basketball coach
+- What does Rod Strickland do?
+Rod Strickland's job is being a(n) Retired Professional Basketball Player (Point Guard), assistant basketball coach

 - Rod Strickland was born on 1966-7-11

-- What is Rod Strickland's age?
+- How old is Rod Strickland?
 Rod Strickland is 58 years old

 - Which school did Rod Strickland go to?
 Rod Strickland attended DePaul University